strategineer/personal-website/content/books/2022-04-15/index.md

 title: "The Pig that Wants to be Eaten"
 author: "Julian Baggini"
 date: 2022-04-15
+weight: 6
 books/tags:
     - "non-fiction"
     - "philosophy"
 summary: "The Pig That Wants to Be Eaten offers one hundred philosophical thought-experiments.
 To get the most out of it, you might want to pull it out and discuss a thought-experiment with some friends because the book doesn't do much more than present the thought-experiments one after the other."
 ---
-Low key boring.
+Boring...

-Dry (and weirdly conservative in parts).
-Not sure this is worth much on its own.
+Dry (and weirdly conservative, thanks old British guy).
+Not sure this book is worth much if you read it from start to finish on your own (like I did).

-Flip to a random page, explain the thought experiment to some friends and discuss it.
+Depending on what kind of parties you like to throw, I'd suggest gathering some philosophically minded friends, flipping to a random page, explaining the thought experiment and discussing it as a group.

-That seems like the only way to get value out of this book (you can also burn it for warmth or wipe your ass with it I guess).